sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 You'll start to notice that some of the more obscure words are challenging.
 You'll have to take Ls on these; focus on the Pareto principle, and get the high frequency words correct.

 You will spend the rest of your time ~60 hours here.
 This is real crunch time and it is important to put in the time.

+<span style="color:blue">Exam day :sunglasses:</span>

 **Day before exam**

 - Get some sleep!!
-- Take a banana and a bottle of water.
+- Take a banana :banana: and a bottle of water.
 - Don't drink too much water.

-Congrats, you now have your solid GRE score and, hopefully, are happy with it (:
+Congrats, you now have your solid GRE score and, hopefully, are happy with it.

 **List of Free Exams**